- Expression of interest for our AMSN 2018 eduventure

 Tim Lothe Raven was born and raised in Melbourne, Australia.
 He studied chiropractic at Phillip Institute of Technology (now RMIT University) and started working as a chiropractor December 1988.

-In 2004, Tim and his wife, along with an anaesthesiologist with a PhD in neurophysiology started a project looking at the physiology of the motoneurons to the lumbar multifidus in pain free and LBP patients and the effect of manipulation on these nerves. (formed the basis of his wife’s PhD).
-They later received a large grant from the Norwegian Research Council to run a similar project looking at motoneurons to the cervical mutifidus in healthy and neck pain patients.
+In 2004, Tim and his wife, along with an anaesthesiologist with a PhD in neurophysiology started a project looking at the physiology of the motoneurons to the lumbar multifidus in pain free and LBP patients and the effect of manipulation on these nerves. (formed the basis of Lise’s PhD).
+They later received a large grant from the Norwegian Research Council to run a similar project looking at motoneurons to the cervical multifidus in healthy subjects and neck pain patients.

-From January 2008 until the present Tim has been a member of the European Council on Chiropractic Education, where he sat on the Executive committee for 7 of those years, four of which as President.
+From January 2008 until 2016 Tim was a member of the European Council on Chiropractic Education, where he sat on the Executive committee for 8 years, four of which as President.

 From 2009 to 2012 he was a representative for the Norwegian Chiropractors’ Association to CEN – The European Committee for Standardisation, which is a multinational group tasked to write a Standards document for the delivery of healthcare by chiropractors in Europe.
 The document was published by CEN in 2012.